vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

     The console is not complied or packaged with Nebula Graph server binaries.
 You can install [nebula-console](https://github.com/vesoft-inc/nebula-console) by yourself.

+!!! enterpriseonly

+    For the Enterprise Edition, please send an email to inquiry@vesoft.com.

 ## Download the package from cloud service

 * Download the released version.